Wipeout 64: Reception

-The game received mixed reviews among both considerable praise and criticism from critics.
+Wipeout 64 received generally positive reviews from critics.
 The game received an aggregate score of 84/100 from Metacritic.
 Reviewers were generally impressed with the innovation and complexity the game offered; mostly stating that Wipeout 64 had "everything a futuristic racer needs, a large variety of tracks, well-designed craft, weapons, numerous game modes and speed".

 The graphics were well-received from critics.
 IGN remarked that Wipeout 64 was a superior game to F-Zero X. IGN praised the game on its graphics, saying in the verdict that the visuals "are absolutely beautiful" and that the in-game soundtrack and sound-effects were "top-notch", and that it included clean boost audio and excellent "scrape" noises.
-Despite the considerable praise, a negative review came from Joe Fielder of GameSpot, saying that regarding the graphics, the visuals in Wipeout 64 did not meet the par set by Wipeout 2097 that was released for the PlayStation two years prior.
+Despite the considerable praise, a mixed review came from Joe Fielder of GameSpot, saying that regarding the graphics, the visuals in Wipeout 64 did not meet the par set by Wipeout 2097 that was released for the PlayStation two years prior.
 Fielder noted, however, that the new multiplayer mode was the game's main advancement over the previous titles.
 Next Generation praised the game, stating that "Wipeout provides a much sought-after experience and does it brilliantly".

 Most reviews compared the game with F-Zero X which was released a month earlier, with the general assumption that Nintendo's own futuristic racer offered more tracks and racing craft, but Wipeout 64 contained superior track designs and atmosphere.
 GameSpot criticized the game, saying that "WipeOut 64 isn't horrible, it just feels like the developer's first effort for the system at times – which it is".
 "Sayewonn" of Gaming Age praised its new innovations, especially its analogue control, saying that "adapting analogue controls was the biggest improvement racing games made and Wipeout 64 demonstrates that beautifully".
 Sayewonn also noted that the game still had a "learning curve", noting that "it's not as brutal as the first game but definitely harder than the far easier XL".
 Despite being complimentary of Wipeout 64, both GameSpot and Gaming Age recommended purchasing F-Zero X instead.
 Gamepro gave a positive review of the series, praising its music, controls, and variety of the game.
 Gamepro, in addition, compared the game to Extreme-G2 and F-Zero X: "While Extreme G-2 may match Wipeout in content, it simply can't compete when trying to match W64's speed and F-Zero X isn't even in the same league".

 Opinion is divided on whether Wipeout 64 simply merges the good points of the previous two games, or is different enough to be considered a sequel in its own right.
 Praised elements include "prettier" and "grittier" graphics compared to F-Zero X. Pop-up and a slow frame rate are repeatedly mentioned as problems, but only when the screen is split up to three or four times in multiplayer mode.